Mmmm

 Combine all except the vanilla in a saucepan.

-Heat on medium until the mixture reaches a boil, stirring
+Heat on medium until the mixture reaches a boil, stirring frequently.

 Turn off heat, and stir in vanilla.